|

 On our property, we have a rather large naval orange tree.
 Every year it is packed with bright beautiful oranges.
 The absolute worst thing is to see any of this fruit go to waste.
 For months on end, we squeeze fresh juice for breakfast and stock up on this gorgeous homemade orange marmalade.
 It is incredibly versatile and something I love to cook with and use year-round.
 These sweet golden jars make wonderful gifts and their presence lining the pantry shelves has now become a recurring theme come February.

+This homemade jam requires no pectin to make as the orange peel helps to set the jam in this very simple recipe.
 Try it on pancakes, toast, biscuits, and even poultry dishes to make orange chicken or a glaze for pork tenderloin.
 If I had to choose the very best way to enjoy homemade orange marmalade it would be on freshly baked Sliceable White Bread.
 There is nothing like it.

 Homemade Orange Marmalade Is